 They say the formula for how many guitars to own is n + 1, where n equals the current number of guitars you already own.
 Now that we know that you’ll be buying another guitar, I’ve put together a list of the top 15 acoustic guitars for under $500.
 A top 10 list just wasn’t going to cut it here, as there are so many great choices under $500.
+If $500 is too much to spend, check out my guide on the best beginner guitars that come in under $300.

 The $300-$500 price range of acoustic guitars is perfect for all levels of players.
 Whether you are a beginner, intermediate or advanced player, this price point gets you a good guitar that will sound great while not breaking the bank.
 While you won’t find any American made acoustics under $500, you will find some by popular American brands offering cheaper versions of their high end guitars that are made in Mexico or China.